Take the 2.6 Challenge for Listening Ear!

 You can celebrate your success by sharing photos and videos using #TwoPointSixChallenge.
 Don’t forget to tag @_ListeningEar so we can see what you’re getting up to!

 If you don’t think doing a challenge is for you, why not donate £26 (or any amount you’d like) instead?

 See below for some fun ideas of how you, along with your friends and family, can participate in the 2.6 Challenge and raise money for Listening Ear.

 Victoria Cawley painted or drew 26 pieces of art in 2.6 days.

 She started her challenge on 30 June and completed it on Thursday 2 July 2020!

 Paul Etherington baked 26 loaves of bread in one day on Saturday 16 May 2020.

 He spent two weeks assembling enough flour and yeast for the mega baking session and it took from 9.30am until 4pm to complete the task – “about as long as it would take me to run 26 km!” he said.

-Many thanks to these supporters for their sponsorship of the above Challenges:
+MANY THANKS to these supporters (and others who wished to remain anonymous) for their sponsorship of the above Challenges:

 With your family